Magda Haroun: The Egyptian Jewish Community's Vibrant Past and Macabre Present

 Apart from tending the community members’ medical, financial and legal affairs, her job also entails maintaining registers and working to safeguard Jewish sites and antiquities.
 She has gone above and beyond the call of duty.
 “I made a conscious decision to be more open with the media to combat rampant anti-Semitism and I hope I succeed.
 We lived and died here, we were wronged, lazem yetradelna 2e3terbarna!” she avowed.

 Imprisoned between the Adly Street Synagogue’s walls is the memory of Egypt’s long-lost Jews.
 Contrary to popular belief, they didn’t only consist of Khawagat; while thousands came to Mahroussa seeking refuge from Spain’s holy office and Europe’s pogroms, an Arabic-speaking indigenous community of Rabbanite and Karaite Jews had long existed.
-When Europe was massacring its Jews, Egypt boasted one of the world’s most affluent Jewish communities, one that was perfectly assimilated into society.
+When Europe was massacring its Jews, Egypt boasted one of the world’s most affluent Jewish communities, one that was perfectly integrated into society.
 “There used to be no anti-Semitism in Egypt, many Jews came here from European and Arab countries because it was a tolerant, abloom place, it was a society that accepted everyone,” she asserts.

 From fashion to cinema, Jews were at the top of their respective industries making sizable contributions to the development of the country; it is partially thanks to Jewish families like Mosseiri, Rolo and Sawares that we even have a banking sector.
 “Minorities tend to excel, they always want their kids to be the best, as far as education and such.
 I’m not boasting, but many of the best scientists, doctors, economists and businessmen are Jewish; they want to be the best they can be because they’re a minority,” she remarked.
 Egyptian Jewry was the first of the many casualties of Egypt and Israel’s several wars.
 During the 1956 Tripartite Aggression (Suez Crisis), Egyptian Jews were branded ‘Zionist enemies of the state’ and many were expelled, arbitrarily arrested, their businesses seized and properties confiscated by the government.
 The second exodus, however, didn’t occur until 1967; according to historian Michael B. Oren, “800 [Egyptian Jews] were arrested, including the chief rabbis of both Cairo and Alexandria, their property sequestered by the [Egyptian] government” following an-Naksah (Six-Day War).
 Jewish males between the ages of 17 and 60 were either deported or thrown in internment camps where they were given the choice between leaving the country for good or remaining in confinement.